ohenley/awesome-ada/README.md

 - [tiled-code-gen](https://github.com/Fabien-Chouteau/tiled-code-gen) - Code generator for Tiled the map editor.
 - [cvsweb2git](https://github.com/reznikmm/cvsweb2git) - This tool imports CVS repository shared on Ada Conformity Assessment Authority into the Git repository.
 - [j2ada](https://github.com/Blady-Com/j2ada) - Translator for a Java valid source code in Ada source code.

+#### Compilers and Interpreters
+- GNAT.SPITBOL - GNAT.SPITBOL is an implementation of SNOBOL text-oriented programming language, now part of GNAT library.
+- [SparForte](http://sparforte.com/) - SPARforte programming language is an Ada-like scripting language, previously known as business user shell (bush).
+Can be used as interactive UNIX shell replacement.
+- [ParaSail](http://parasail-lang.org/) - ParaSail is a highly parallel experimental language, similar to Go and Erlang.
+Originaly owned by SofCheck (now AdaCore), it is a test project to try new ideas.
+Expandable pointers is a sample feature that is about to be introduced to SPARK and Ada.
+There are in fact 4 experimental languages: ParaSail, Sparkel, Javallel, Parython, all sharing bytecode interpreter and LLVM engine.
+- [GSH](https://github.com/AdaCore/gsh) - GSH is non interactive POSIX shell for Windows, aimed at GNU software builds.
+2-3 times faster than Cygwin.
+- [GNATCOLL.Scripts.Shell](https://github.com/AdaCore/gnatcoll-core/blob/master/src/gnatcoll-scripts-shell.ads) - GNATCOLL.Scripts.Shell is a simple embeddable scripting language, part of GNATCOLL Core.

 ## Bindings
 - [libsodium-ada](https://github.com/jrmarino/libsodium-ada) - libsodium-ada is a set of thick Ada bindings to libsodium.